couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

             new {airportname = "San Francisco Intl"}
         };
     }

 ### Step 1 - Summery
-You should now be able to run and browse the application in your browser.
+If done correctly all Web API methods now return a static JSON value.
+This should enable you to be able to run and browse the application.

 All data is static but never the less it "works".
-In Step 2 we will update the static JSON returned to actual data.
+In Step 2 we will update the static JSON returned in the Web API method to return actual data from Couchbase Server 4.

 ### Step 2 - Understand Couchbase, Couchbase .NET SDK & N1QL
 In this step we will update all WEB API methods to return data from Couchbase.
 This is the first step that uses Couchbase and therefore we need to add references to the Couchbase Client and LINQ extensions.